The Power of Failing: Reception

 The Power of Failing received extreme praise for its songwriting and honest lyrics.
 Writing for Allmusic, Blake Butler declared the record to be "a keystone album from one of the most well-known and revered emo rock bands of the '90s", stating that "although the structure is relatively simple most of the time, it is the essence of the music which overwhelms."
 Brandon Stosuy of Pitchfork said that "Part of what makes The Power of Failing a classic is that its raw feel and execution matches its emotions."
+Paul Travers of Kerrang! was less positive, criticizing the slowness of "Slower" and "Dolorossa" and comparing the band's "alterna-noise rock" sound unfavourably with Idlewild.

 Legacy

 The Power of Failing has been recognized as one of the landmark albums of 1990s emo.
 It has appeared on various best-of emo album lists by NME, Rolling Stone Similarly, "Gloria" appeared on a best-of emo songs list by Vulture.
+In 2024, Ryan De Freitas of Kerrang! said the album is "an absolutely essential listen."
 In a retrospective thinkpiece entitled "Mineral's 'The Power of Failing' Dragged Alternative Rock in a More Emotionally Vulnerable Direction", Eddie Cepeda of Noisey stated that "bands like Death Cab for Cutie and Pinback have Mineral to thank for much of their sound."